Intersection Bounds: Estimation and Inference: Motivating Examples and Informal Overview of Results

-Our inferential method can also be used to conduct pointwise inference on parameters in models comprised of conditional moment inequalities. \ This can be done whether the conditioning variables are discrete or continuous. \ Such restrictions arise naturally in empirical work in industrial organization and in particular in models of oligopoly entry, see for example \cite{Pakes/Porter/Ho/Ishii:05} and \cite{Berry/Tamer:07}.
+Our inferential method can also be used for pointwise inference on parameters restricted by (possibly conditional) conditional moment inequalities. \ Such restrictions arise naturally in empirical work in industrial organization, see for example \cite{Pakes/Porter/Ho/Ishii:05} and \cite{Berry/Tamer:07}.

 To illustrate, consider the restriction